back to all entries

 The standard treatment for fibroids was once a hysterectomy.
 Now, medical intervention focuses on less invasive options.

 Dr. Nixon Marshall emphasizes the shift toward Uterine-preserving options, such as the robotic hysterectomy, which allows patients to often go home the same day.
-Other minimally invasive procedures include uterine fibroid embolization and Sonata (look what this is called), which shrinks the fibroids and is done in an outpatient setting.
+Other minimally invasive procedures include uterine fibroid embolization and Sonata, which shrinks the fibroids and is done in an outpatient setting.

 The consensus is clear: if fibroids are causing significant symptoms like heavy bleeding leading to anemia, intervention is warranted.
 O’Neal, now exercising and planning vacations, sums up the feeling: “I have a new life.
 I have so much freedom.”